worldamazing/plan/README.md

-# Global Institution Plan
+# The Global Institution Plan
-> Welcome to the comprehensive hub for the Global Institution (GI) plan. <!--Here, you will find detailed insights into our transformative agenda designed to reshape societies worldwide.
+> Welcome to the comprehensive hub for the Global Institution (GI) plan, a 100% public open-source plan for all to live amazing. <!--Here, you will find detailed insights into our transformative agenda designed to reshape societies worldwide.
 Explore various sections to understand the depth and breadth of our initiatives, from economic restructuring to societal well-being.
 We encourage you to engage with us: share your thoughts, pose questions, offer comments, or contribute ideas using the Discussions section of this repository.
 Your input is invaluable as we work together to build the brightest, most equitable future for all.-->

 ## Key Documents
 > Dive into the foundational texts of the Global Institution with our essential documents. <!--Designed for comprehensive understanding and ease of access, these resources are tailored to provide a detailed view of our transformative initiatives and the core benefits that enrich the lives of all members.-->